The Jury (comics): Fictional team history

 The Jury was originally conceived and financed by General Orwell Taylor, with Sentry (Curtis Elkins), Ramshot (Samuel Caulkin), Screech (Maxwell Taylor), Firearm and Bomblast as the armored vigilantes.
-After his oldest son Hugh Taylor, a prison guard at the prison for super powered criminals known as The Vault, is killed by Venom in an attempt to escape, Orwell gathers together Hugh's friends: Elkins, a fellow co-worker and friend; Caulkin,s an army buddy of Hugh's; Maxwell, Hugh's younger brother; and Firearm and Bomblast, Hugh's co-workers.
+After his oldest son Hugh Taylor, a guard at the prison for super powered criminals known as The Vault, is killed by Venom in an attempt to escape, a vengeful Orwell gathers together Hugh's friends: Elkins, a fellow co-worker and friend; Caulkin is an army buddy of Hugh's; Maxwell, Hugh's younger brother; and Firearm and Bomblast, Hugh's co-workers.
 Orwell provides his five employees with costumes based on the Guardsman armors which were outfitted with sonics and fire, both of which are anathema to Venom and the other symbiotes.

 The team's first mission is an attempt to destroy Venom that ends in failure.
 Later, they legally rent spots on multiple New York City rooftops and use sensory equipment to scan for Spider-Man.
 This does not meet with the expected success, as there are multiple superheroes that operate high above the city streets.
 Spider-Man figures out their plan and manages to ambush one of the Jury's maintenance men.
 The man stands up to Spider-Man, encouraging the superhero to take him to the police, as the equipment is all legal.

 Unsure what to do about the entire situation, Spider-Man intentionally baits one of the sensors, drawing the entire team out into a fight.
 Ramshot is unsure about kidnapping Spider-Man and is ordered back to base.
 Spider-Man is defeated by the remaining members, and is drugged and tried for his part in originally bringing the Venom symbiote to Earth.

 Witnesses are present to testify about Venom's crimes.
-One is a woman whose child has been traumatized after witnessing Venom's monstrous form (Venom had been trying to protect the girl from what he thought was a dangerous stranger).
+One is a woman whose child has been traumatized after witnessing Venom's monstrous form; Venom had been trying to protect the girl from what he thought was a dangerous stranger.
 This trial is part of a plan designed to guilt Spider-Man into helping the team steal a government designed weapon capable of slaying Venom.